Adore2113/MarsHSim/docs/dev_log.md

     ♡ making heaters their own list to be handled the same way the other systems are

-    ♡ added thermal alerts to alerts file... still not really focused on alerts, but there are some that will actually be helpful with printing now mostly for debugging
+    ♡ added thermal alerts to alerts file... still not really focused on alerts, but there are some that will actually be helpful w. printing now mostly for debugging

 #### Next Session:
     ♡ add second and third heater stage triggers and look into insulation and mass values b/c habitat is losing 25kw and one heater only = 8kw